Bclavelmythics/genai-interview/README.md

     #TODO Create code for completing semantic search on vectordb
 ```
 * Modify the following section to give llm instructions for generating response.
 Analyze the Test Questions (at the bottom) and the document chunked to help create prompt.

+Questions to test performance of Completed Application
+* How can I secure my databases?
+* How can I enforce network protection for my hosts?
+* Is there a tool I can use to scan my hosts for vulnerabilities?

 ```python
 if context:
      #TODO Once added chroma db, modify this prompt template